aliciag92/nlp-project/README.md

 ### Initial hypotheses
 - What are the most frequently occuring words in READMEs?
 - Are there any words that uniquely identify a programming language?
-- What does the distribution of IDFs look like for the most common words?
-- Does the length of the README vary by programming language?
-- Do different programming languages use a different number of unique words?
 - What are the top word combinations (bigrams and trigrams)?

 ****